betheden/hebrew-grammar/content/conjunction.rst

 Biblical Hebrew contains only one primary conjunction (the prefix וְ), but a whole family of other words also function as conjunctions.
-A conjunction is a word that shows a relationship between two different things within a text; these "things" can be individual words or phrases, or even entire sentences or paragraphs.
-In Biblical Hebrew, particles are often combined with each other to form compound conjunctions.
+A conjunction is a word that shows a relationship between two different words, phrases, sentences, or even entire paragraphs.
+In Biblical Hebrew, particles and conjunctions are often combined with each other to form compound conjunctions.
 Compound conjunctions should not be considered merely as the sum of the components, but rather as a single grammatical entity with its own range of meanings which may or may not be different than the individual